When do we have to offer New York short-term disability benefits?

 That is short-term disability insurance in New York State.
 If you are a business, if you are an employer, make sure that you’re carrying this coverage in addition to your workers’ compensation and New York Paid Family Leave because all are absolutely mandatory.

-Click here to see the answers to the other 99 questions in our FAQ video series.
+See our Education Station for the answers to the other 99 questions in our FAQ video series.